Skip to main content

 External Libraries

-External libraries tracks assets stored outside of immich, i.e. in the file system.
-Immich will only read data from the files, and will not modify them in any way.
-Therefore, the delete button is disabled for external assets.
-When the external library is scanned, immich will read the metadata from the file and create an asset in the library for each image or video file.
-These items will then be shown in the main timeline, and they will look and behave like any other asset, including viewing on the map, adding to albums, etc.
+External libraries track assets stored in the filesystem outside of Immich.
+When the external library is scanned, Immich will load videos and photos from disk and create the corresponding assets.
+These assets will then be shown in the main timeline, and they will look and behave like any other asset, including viewing on the map, adding to albums, etc. Later, if a file is modified outside of Immich, you need to scan the library for the changes to show up.

 caution